Best Places to See the Northern Lights

 Enjoy an unforgettable night in a traditional fisherman’s cabin called a rorbu, or visit the Lofotr Viking Museum to learn about the islands’ early inhabitants.
 What’s more, the islands are one of the world’s northernmost surfing hubs, and a handy jumping off point for hiking and horseback riding tours.
-Still, nothing can compare to the majestic wonder of the Northern Lights, so save up some energy for your expedition; you’ll need it.

-Don’t call it Lofoten’s lesser-known sister archipelago, because this cluster of islands just to Lofoten’s north have a lot to offer all on their own.
+Don’t call it Lofoten’s lesser-known sister archipelago, because this cluster of islands just to Lofoten’s north has a lot to offer all on their own.
 Chasing the Northern Lights in winter can often mean giving up a host of other activities that are only possible when the weather is warm.
-Not on Vesterålen, where you can spot humpback whales, sperm whales and orcas even in winter, then enjoy a ski break in pristine mountains.
+Not on Vesterålen, where you can spot humpback whales, sperm whales, and orcas even in winter, then enjoy a ski break in pristine mountains.

 Vesterålen is serviced by the Hurtigruten as well as a year-round ferry service, and you can take a flight part of the way there (the nearest large airport is still 2 hours away in Narvik).
 Buses also connect larger cities in northern Norway to Sortland, Vesterålen’s largest town.

 A number of cottages, cabins and rorbu homes welcome travelers in Vesterålen, offering simple but cozy accommodations in this remote part of the world.
-Aside from the popular Arctic safaris, a perfect chance to spot whales, seals and seabird colonies, you can take a trip to meet the nomadic Sami people – the only indigenous people on the European continent – learn about their culture and traditions, and even greet their reindeer.
+Aside from the popular Arctic safaris, a perfect chance to spot whales, seals and seabird colonies, you can take a trip to meet the nomadic Sami people—the only indigenous people on the European continent—learn about their culture and traditions, and even greet their reindeer.